General Information and Syllabus

 Assignment Late Policy

 Every student begins the quarter with five free "late days," to be used only for assignments.
 Each late day allows you to submit an assignment up to one calendar day late without penalty.
 For example, if a due date is Wednesday at 11:59PM PT, using 1 late day allows you to submit until that Thursday at 11:59PM PT without penalty, and 2 late days allows you to submit until that Friday at 11:59PM PT without penalty.
 Late days may only be used in 24-hour increments.
-We will not accept assignments more than 2 days late and no late days may be used for the first or last assignments.
+We will not accept assignments more than 2 days late.

 Examinations

-The midterm examination is in-person and will be administered outside of class from 7-9PM PDT on Tuesday, May 7.
-If you have an academic or University conflict with this time, and absolutely cannot make the regularly scheduled midterm, you must send a request by email to the Head TA by 11:59PM on Friday, April 19 to arrange an alternate exam time.
-Please include in your email all the possible times you are able to take the exam from Monday, May 6 to Wednesday, May 8.
-Any alternate midterm exam must be within this window.
+The midterm examination is in-person and will be administered outside of class from 7:00-9:00PM PDT on Thursday, October 31.
+If you have an academic or University conflict with this time, and absolutely cannot make the regularly scheduled midterm, then you can take the exam earlier that same day, from 3:30-5:30PM PDT.
+If you can't make either of these times, you should send a request by email to the course instructor by 11:59PM on Friday, October 25 to arrange an alternate exam time.
+Please include in your email all the possible times you are able to take the exam on Thursday, October 31 or Friday, November 1.

-The final examination is in-person and scheduled for Monday, June 10 from 3:30PM-6:30PM PDT.
-There will be no alternate time for the final exam, except for those with relevant official university athletics or Office of Accessible Education accommodations.
-Please make sure that you can attend the final exam at the specified time before enrolling in the class.
+The final examination is in-person and scheduled for Monday, December 9 from 3:30PM-6:30PM PDT.
+Those holding a conflict with the primary time can take the final earlier in the day, from 8:30-11:30AM PDT on the same day.
+Please make sure that you can take the final exam at one of these two times before enrolling in the class.

-All examinations are administered on paper and are closed-book; however, you will be allowed to bring in one double-sided 8.5x11" page of notes.
+All examinations are administered on paper and are closed-book, closed-notes, and closed-computer.
 A reference sheet will be provided to you during each exam, as well as beforehand for studying, containing commonly-needed information.
 No other materials may be used.

 The Honor Code